sveltejs/language-tools/packages/svelte-check/README.md

 Any number of `ERROR` or `WARNING` records may follow.
 Their structure is identical and depends on the output argoument.

-If the agroument is `machine` it will tell us the filename, the starting line and column numbers, and the error message.
+If the argument is `machine` it will tell us the filename, the starting line and column numbers, and the error message.
 The filename is relative to the workspace directory.
 The filename and the message are both wrapped in quotes.

 ###### Example: